After-Shock/Cloudbox-wiki/Radarr.md

 ## 7. Plex Autoscan

-Note: If you have already setup Sonarr, you can copy/paste the same link and skip the first two steps.

-1. On the server's shell, run the following command:

-    ```
-    cat /opt/plex_autoscan/*.log | grep http
-    ```

-1. Copy the link you find here (which will look like `http://0.0.0.0:3468/PLEXSERVERCODE`).

-1. Go back to Radarr, click "Settings" -> "Connect".
+1. Click "Settings" -> "Connect".

 1. Add a new "Webhook".

-1. For the "URL", paste in the link you copied earlier.
-You will need to replace "0.0.0.0" with "plex._yourdomain.com_" (i.e. http://plex._yourdomain.com_:3468/PLEXSERVERCODE).
+1. For the "URL", paste in your [[Plex Autoscan URL|Plex_Autoscan#Obtaining the Plex Autoscan URL]].

 1. "Method" will remain on `POST`.